Your Dollar Goes Further in Dallas

 According to recent statistics, the Dallas area has one of the lowest housing costs of any major metropolitan area in the country.
-Plus, Dallas and its suburbs or a suburban home with a golf-course view.
+Plus, Dallas and its suburbs offer urban-living apartments or suburban homes with golf-course views.
 A network of modern highways and the Dallas Area Rapid Transit system of light rail and buses makes getting around quick and easy.
 And no state income tax means you keep more of the dollars you earn.

 When it comes to getting away from it all, Dallas has it all: one of the biggest state fairs in the country; the Dallas